10 Feb 2023

 Social media and online news may use a wide range of free and often unauthorised images.
 While these uses may attract litigation, media release forms may solve this issue.
 In the following, we will discuss what are media release forms, when to use them and how to draft templates for media release forms for adults and minors.
-Also we provide templates of podcast release forms, photo release forms and video release forms.
+Also, we provide templates for podcast release forms, photo release forms, and video release forms.

 There are a lot of uses for media release forms.
 While professional photographers find it easier to attract new clients by reproducing the photos taken for other customers on social media, business owners tend to use the visuals and audio pre-recorded by others to save advertising expenses.

-The media release forms prevent the releasee from breaching the privacy law.
-The forms indicate that the releasor is informed of his/her rights; and he/she willingly gives the releasee footage and photos to the specified extent (e.g. by including wordings like “for an indefinite amount of time”, “waiving the right to any compensation”).
-It prevents future alleged breaches of privacy rights, in case the releasee wants to display the materials on other platforms.
+The media release forms prevent the release from breaching the privacy law.
+The forms indicate that the releasor is informed of his/her rights, and he/she willingly gives the released footage and photos to the specified extent (e.g. by including wordings like “for an indefinite amount of time”, “waiving the right to any compensation”).
+It prevents future alleged breaches of privacy rights, in case the release wants to display the materials on other platforms.

 Media release forms can waive the releasors’ rights to any compensation or claims arising from the use of the photos or videos.
 This avoids future disputes as to possible revenue sharing derived from the visuals and audio.
-Without media release forms, oral promises as to the authorisation may not be legally backed, as memory fades.
-For example, a model orally allows his/her videos to be published by the releasee videographer, who derives substantial revenue out of them.
-While the parties do not stipulate the use and time length of the photos, the videographer may not resist the compensation claim, due to great uncertainty as to the terms of oral promises.
+Without media release forms, oral promises about the authorisation may not be legally backed, as memory fades.
+For example, a model orally allows his/her videos to be published by the release videographer, who derives substantial revenue out of them.
+While the parties do not stipulate the use and time length of the photos, the videographer may not resist the compensation claim, due to great uncertainty about the terms of oral promises.